Beginners in digital marketing often wonder how to make a website for themselves or their business? Let’s take you through it step by step.

 You can renew your domain once a year.
 Some domain registrars also provide hosting and other web services.

-A hosting service provides the webspace for your site and keeps it running.
-When choosing a host, you will need to consider pricing, bandwidth, operating system compatibility, reliability of uptime, and security.
+A hosting service provides the web space for your site and keeps it running.
+When choosing a host, you will need to consider pricing, bandwidth, operating system compatibility, uptime, and security reliability.
 Consider your current needs as well as your potential future needs.